cucumber/cucumber-rails/README.md

 1. If it's a runtime dependency of the gem, add it to the gemspec
 2. If it's a primary development dependency, add it to the gemspec
-3. If it's a dependency of a generated rails app in a test, add it to [the helper] that modifies that Gemfile.
+3. If it's a dependency of a generated rails app in a test, add it to [the helper] that modifies the `Gemfile`.

 For example, rspec is a primary development dependency, so it lives in the gemspec.